Environment and Post-Processing¶

 The WorldEnvironment node can be added to any scene, but only one can exist per active scene tree.
 Adding more than one will result in a warning.

 Any Environment added has higher priority than the default Environment (explained below).
-This means it can be overriden on a per-scene basis, which makes it quite useful.
+This means it can be overridden on a per-scene basis, which makes it quite useful.

 A default environment can be set, which acts as a fallback when no Environment was set to a Camera or WorldEnvironment.
 Just head to Project Settings -> Rendering -> Environment: